麻豆学生精品版

 Maintaining Good Diabetes Management Habits

 Start where you are and build good diabetes management habits with small steps.
 Below are strategies for caring for yourself, with examples of small goals that can, over time, add up to better diabetes management.
-Pick one at a time and pace yourself!

-Be mindful of your food choices
+2. Be mindful of your food choices

 Eat slowly and pay attention to the colors and flavors on your plate.
 This practice allows us the time to appreciate our food, as well as recognize our level of fullness or hunger.
 Adding non-starchy vegetables to your plate is another good strategy to care for yourself and manage blood sugar.
 Non-starchy veggies do not cause blood sugar spikes, and make us feel fuller and for a longer time.
-Try adding one cup of non-starchy veggies (fresh, frozen, or canned) to three meals per week (even if those meals are take-out).
+Try adding one cup of non-starchy veggies (fresh, frozen, or canned) to three meals per week鈥攅ven if those meals are take-out.

-Get sleep and practice good sleep hygiene
+3. Get sleep and practice good sleep hygiene

 Lack of sleep can cause blood glucose to rise.
 Sleep in a cool, dark room that is quiet.
 Turn electronics and screens off an hour before bed.
 Do some deep breathing as you are getting ready for bed, or when you first lay down.
-Try going to bed 1 hour earlier two nights per week.
+Try going to bed one hour earlier two nights per week.

-Be aware of your stress levels
+4. Be aware of your stress levels

-Incorporate physical activity
+5. Incorporate physical activity

-Reach out for support
+6. Reach out for support

 Remember to give yourself a pat on the back for taking the small steps to take care of yourself.
 Celebrate your successes and acknowledge how you feel.
 And when you're ready, add another small step.